raspberrypilearning/install-raspberry-pi-desktop/en/step_3.md

 ## Create a USB drive installer

-The installer is the USB drive that will hold all the installation files required to set up your computer with Raspbian.
+The installer is the USB drive that will hold all the installation files required to set up your computer with Raspberry Pi Desktop.

-**Warning:** setting up a USB drive as an installer will delete all of the data on the drive.
-If you need any files on it, make sure you have made a backup.
+**Warning:** setting up a USB drive as an installer will delete all the files on the drive.
+If you need any files on the drive you're planning to use, make sure you have backed them up.

 + Insert the USB drive into your computer.